playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 [You can learn more about event bubbling, how it works, and how to overwrite it in specific instances from Mozilla Developer Network.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture)

-# Cleaning up side effects
+# Cleaning up Side Effects

 Let's put down the code for a moment and talk about side effects with an analogy.